remix-run/react-router/docs/guides/DynamicRouting.md

 A router is the perfect place to handle code splitting: it's responsible for setting up your views.

-React Router does all of its [path matching](/docs/guides/RouteMatching.md) and component fetching asynchronously, which allows you to not only load up the components lazily, *but also lazily load the route configuration*.
+One App Router does all of its [path matching](/docs/guides/RouteMatching.md) and component fetching asynchronously, which allows you to not only load up the components lazily, *but also lazily load the route configuration*.
 You really only need one route definition in your initial bundle, the router can resolve the rest on demand.

 Routes may define [`getChildRoutes`](/docs/API.md#getchildroutespartialnextstate-callback), [`getIndexRoute`](/docs/API.md#getindexroutepartialnextstate-callback), and [`getComponents`](/docs/API.md#getcomponentsnextstate-callback) methods.
 These are asynchronous and only called when needed.
 We call it "gradual matching".
-React Router will gradually match the URL and fetch only the amount of route configuration and components it needs to match the URL and render.
+One App Router will gradually match the URL and fetch only the amount of route configuration and components it needs to match the URL and render.

 Coupled with a smart code splitting tool like [webpack](http://webpack.github.io/), a once tiresome architecture is now simple and declarative.